 Licensed Practical Nurses (LPN's) are an important component of the healthcare team.
-The program stresses the importance of clinical experience by providing 650-700 clinical hours of actual supervised clinical.
+The program stresses the importance of clinical experience by providing 700-720 clinical hours of actual supervised clinical.
 LPN's work in a variety of clinical settings including acute-care, long-term care, and office/clinic environments.
-The role of LPN's has expanded to include IV therapy and supervision in some settings.
-Upon successful completion of the program, graduates take the NCLEX (National Certification Licensure Exam).
+The role of LPN's has expanded to include IV therapy and supervision in many settings.
+Upon successful completion of the program, graduates take the National Counsel of Licensure Exams (NCLEX).
 Job placement is excellent for graduates.